slaleye/sassyapp/README.md

 * Add your sass file to the src/sass folder and your index.html in the src/ directory.
 * Run the build command:
 ```$ npm run dev```
-Thi will build the sass file into css and stores in the dist folder and then starts the live server ( link in terminal log )
+This will build the sass file into main.css  in the dist folder and then starts the live server.
+You can view the localhost link in your terminal.

 😊Happy Coding!🤷